Jeff Wilson (sportsman)

 Jeffrey William Wilson MNZM (born 24 October 1973) is a New Zealand sportsman who has represented his country in both rugby union and cricket – a so-called "Double All Black", an increasingly rare achievement in the professional era.
 He is also a basketballer, and won national secondary school titles in track and field.
 With 44 tries in 60 tests, Wilson is ranked thirteenth on the list of highest test try scorers in rugby.
-Wilson is married to Adine Wilson (née Harper), former captain of the New Zealand netball team.
+Wilson is married to Adine Wilson (née Harper), former captain of the New Zealand national netball team.